Phacellophora: Life cycle

 The life cycle of this jellyfish is well known, because it is kept in culture at the Monterey Bay Aquarium.
 During its life cycle, it alternates between an asexual benthic polyp stage attached to rocks and piers and a sexual planktonic medusa stage that reproduces in the water column; both males and females occur in the plankton form.

 The life cycle begins by eggs being fertilized, then developing into planulae that are covered in cilia.
 These planulae swim for roughly 3–5 days before settling by attaching to the bottom and transforming, or metamorphosing, into the polyp (scyphistomae) stage.
 Once in the polyp stage, the scyphistomae undergoes a series of 2-, 4-, 8-, and 16- tentacled stages of development, each representing a difference in the overall shape of the calyx and symmetry amongst tentacles.
 When the polyp is mature, with 30–44 tentacles present, asexual proliferation occurs via side budding, one bud per polyp, and strobilating.
-During strobilation, the polyp is lengthened and thinned while tentacles are shortened and thickened, and mature ephraye are released.
+During strobilation, the polyp is lengthened and thinned while tentacles are shortened and thickened, and mature ephyrae are released.

 When ephyrae are released, a cruciform mouth is present with nematocyst batteries scattered throughout.
 As ephraye mature, the tentacles elongate and become filiform.
 Medusae reach larger bell diameters, additional tentacles form and oral arms elongate.
 Gastric system develops in a centrifugal direction.
 After roughly 9 months (under laboratory conditions), sexual maturity is achieved and reproduction can be achieved within the water column.
 The cycle then repeats all over again.